senecajs/seneca-opensearch-store/README.md

 seneca.use('basic')
 .use('entity')

-// Since mem-store is a default plugin, it does not need to be
+// Since OpensearchStore is a default plugin, it does not need to be
 // added with .use().
 You can just go ahead and use it. seneca.ready(function () {
   var apple = seneca.make$('fruit')